Erik Tørrissen

-Erik Tørrissen (born February 10, 1988 in Ålesund, Møre og Romsdal) is a Norwegian yachtsman and politician from the Progress Party.
+Erik Tørrissen (born February 10, 1988, in Ålesund, Møre og Romsdal) is a Norwegian yachtsman and politician from the Progress Party.
 He was the Vice-chairman of the Progress Party's Youth from 2012 to 2014.

 Political career

 After the 2015 local elections, Tørrissen was elected into the Bærum municipal council.
-During the 2011-2015 term he served as deputy member of the county council of Møre og Romsdal, and member of the Ålesund city council where he was chairing the Scrutiny-committee.
+During the 2011-2015 term he served as deputy member of the county council of Møre og Romsdal, and member of the municipal council of Ålesund Municipality where he was chairing the Scrutiny-committee.
 On the national convention of the Progress Party's Youth in 2012 he was elected vice-chairman, after having served a variety of positions previously including election campaign manager.
 Prior to the 2014 National Convention he announced that he would not seek re-election as he was entering a position as Communications Adviser for the Progress Party's Parliamentary Group.

 He previously held an internship with the Confederation of Norwegian Enterprise.
 Tørrissen is currently serving as Communications Advisor for the Progress Party at the Storting.